Ojaswy/Barney-Stinson--A-chatbot/README.md

 # Barney-Stinson--A-chatbot
 Based on my favorite himym character is this chatbot which works on aiml framework.
+Completely functionable and customisable :)

 USAGE:
 python script.py <text/speech>

+JARVIS:
+A bot written in C#.
+Still under construction.